adyshake/adyshake.github.io/_posts/2018-04-15-minimalism.md

 ---
 layout: post
-title: Minimalism is in the eye of the beholder
+title: Yet another minimalist library
 description: Minimalist libraries
 featured: true
 ---

-If you've ever woked with large libraries like [Kafka](https://github.com/edenhill/librdkafka), you've probably yearned for a simpler API too.
+After working with large libraries like [Kafka](https://github.com/edenhill/librdkafka) and spending hours with my nose stuck in the documentation, I wanted to learn what it takes to design an API from scratch.
 At what point you decide a library is minimalistic or not is completely subjective and arbitary.
 But I think I have a few guidelines, so in honor of that I'm christening my very own header-only libary and I call it...